george-hawkins/arf-drone/README.md

 * A 3-axis magnetometer (compass).
 * A barometric pressure (altitude) sensor.

-It's fairly obvious how important such sensors must be for a drone - if you'd like to experiment with such sensors on their own I suggest the Adafruit [NXP 9-DOF IMU breakout](https://www.adafruit.com/product/3463) and their [barometric pressure sensor breakout](https://www.adafruit.com/product/2651) (then work through the Adafruit tutorials for the boards and try out their AHRS (altitude and heading reference system) [tutorial](https://learn.adafruit.com/ahrs-for-adafruits-9-dof-10-dof-breakout?view=all)).
+It's fairly obvious how important such sensors must be for a drone - if you'd like to experiment with such sensors on their own I suggest the Adafruit [NXP 9-DOF IMU breakout](https://www.adafruit.com/product/3463) and their [barometric pressure sensor breakout](https://www.adafruit.com/product/2651) (then work through the Adafruit tutorials for the boards and try out their AHRS (altitude and heading reference system) [tutorial](https://learn.adafruit.com/ahrs-for-adafruits-9-dof-10-dof-breakout?view=all)). **TODO:** move into NOTES.md.

 There are many flight controllers but as noted above I wanted an open source hardware implementation.
 I chose the Pixhawk flight controller which is covered in the next section.